A Study of the Drug ONC-392 in Advanced Solid Tumors and Lung Cancer

-- In Part B1 dose finding of the ONC-392 plus pembrolizumab combination, patients with advanced/metastatic solid tumors of any histology that Pembrolizumab has been approval as standard of care are eligible for participation.
-Part B2 is for patients with non small cell lung cancer with EGFR mutations.
+- In Part B dose finding of the ONC-392 plus pembrolizumab combination, patients with advanced/metastatic solid tumors of any histology that Pembrolizumab has been approval as standard of care are eligible for participation.

-- In Part C, patients with pancreatic cancer, triple negative breast cancer, non small cell lung cancer, melanoma, Merkel cell carcinoma, Head and Neck cancer, ovarian cancer, and other solid tumors are eligible.
+- In Part C, patients with pancreatic cancer, triple negative breast cancer, non small cell lung cancer, melanoma, Head and Neck cancer, ovarian cancer, and other solid tumors are eligible.

 - Patient is male or female and >18 years of age on day of signing informed consent.

-- Patient must have a performance status of ≤ 2 on the ECOG Performance Scale
+- Patient must have a performance status of 0 or 1 on the ECOG Performance Scale